Wakoma/Lokal/roles/fdroid/README.md

 # Fdroid repository

+**THIS ROLE IS WORK IN PROGRESS**

 Fdroid repository is s statically generated content served by an ordinary HTTP server.

+Wakoma provides a few options of applications that can initialize your repository.
+We tryid to create curated repositories of necessary, usefull and broad applications.

+You can select one of those repositories for you/your client by using host variable `packages_fdroid` with possible values
+- base
+- extended
+- all

 The infrastructure consist of the generator (docker-executable-fdroidserver) and from a metadata managment django app called repomaker.
 The repomaker image is able to handle